Artists' Exemption Information and Guidelines

 - Payments from the sale of qualifying works abroad which fall within the Guidelines

 - Residencies when paid directly to the individual by the Arts Council for the purposes of producing a qualifying work.
-(Residencies which relate to teaching art or similar type practice do not qualify for exemption.
+(Residencies which relate to teaching art or similar type practice do not qualify for exemption).

 Right of Appeal

 A claimant has a right of appeal if the Revenue Commissioners do not make a determination in relation to the claim within six months of the claim being made.
-The appeal must be made by notice in writing to the Revenue Commissioners and it must be made within 30 days after the end of the six month period.
+The appeal must be made by notice in writing to the Revenue Commissioners and it must be made within 30 days following the end of the six month period.

 The normal provisions of appeal in relation to the hearing/rehearing of appeals and the stating of cases for the High Court apply

-Income Levy and Universal Social Charge
+Universal Social Charge

 PRSI ,VAT and the High Earners Restriction